waynegraham/registry.clir.org/_projects/2017-the-new-americans-video-records-of-the-immigrant-ex.md

 ---
 layout: project
-title: "The New Americans: Video Records of The Immigrant Experience"
+title: The New Americans: Video Records of The Immigrant Experience
 ---